oli414/AdvancedTrack/README.md

-**Please Note:** Changes made with AdvancedTrack are saved automatically.
-The save data is tied to the park name and **not** the park save file.
-Make sure to use a unique park name to prevent conflicts.
-AdvancedTrack save data does **not** transfer from user to user.
-This will be improved when the new save file format is released.

 # Advanced Track
 Advanced Track is a plugin that allows users to setup more advanced logic based track features.
 Right now the plugin can primarily be used to create switch tracks.